 SCSC staff can set up a reserved slot for a user upon request (there is no charge).
 A reservation has the advantage of ensuring no one else will use the mountPt name you select and if the stream is “parsed” then the Caster Table Entry is automatically set for your stream based on the messages observed by SNIP in the data stream.

 Unless you are sending CMR+ or a proprietary format, we recommend you have SNIP parse the data stream.
-The RTK2go Caster is set to NOT parse any new connections without reservations in order to support user with such stream types.
+The RTK2go Caster is set to AUTO parse any new connections without reservations in order to support user with such stream types.
 This means that both uBlox and various CMR data streams are examined, determined not to be RTCM 2.x or RTCM 3.x, and then not parsed further.

 The normal method is for all reservations to result in “public” data streams, in that they appear in the Caster Table for others to see.
-If you want your data stream to remain “private” (a featured added from SNIP release 1.10 onward), please tell us as part of the below.
+If you want your data stream to remain “private” to others, please tell us as part of the below.
 [Here is how to set this feature up on your own copy of SNIP]

 You may send a request for a reservation to us by email at support [at] use-snip.com and these requests are typically processed within one day.
 In your post please tell us the following: